 At the end of each course students present their project work in front of the class and an evaluator, and defend their papers from colleagues’ opposition and critical remarks.
 While the Presentations Skills course at the very beginning studies at SSE Riga provides basic knowledge, these abilities are developed throughout the three years.
 The ability to present in-depth on complicated issues and research in 5 to 7 minutes, to use visual aids both to keep the listener interested and get the intended reaction, requires practice and is a must in business life.

 Many seminars in SSE Riga are lead by Teaching Assistants – students who performed well in the course the previous year.
 Such responsibility gives pedagogical and leadership experience to the Teaching Assistants, and is also a way to present complicated issues in a way that is familiar to students while emphasizing the problems from one’s own fresh experience.
 Study groups are also widely promoted in SSE Riga.
 Students gather to discuss course material, solve exercises or distribute the workload among each other when studies are intense.
-On top of all that, overnights are organized before all the major deadlines or exams – the School stays open the whole night, so everyone can work as long as it takes to finish everything.

 After each course the Administration creates a questionnaire for evaluating different aspects of the course, so that all students can express their opinions and criticize any shortcomings they observed.
 After that, a feedback session with representatives from the Administration, students, and lecturers takes place.
 The information gathered is later used to improve the quality of the course.
 Students, in turn, get feedback after each course, too.
 Some lecturers provide detailed evaluation of project work; others are available throughout the course for support and supervision.